javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_2_Eigen_Analysis_and_Matrix_Decomposition/singular_value_decomposition.md

 ## 18. Eckart–Young theorem

-The **Eckart–Young theorem** states that the truncated SVD gives the best rank-$(k)$ approximation under both the 2-norm and Frobenius norm.
+The **Eckart–Young theorem** states that the truncated SVD gives the best rank $(k)$ approximation under both the 2-norm and Frobenius norm.

 For the spectral norm,